Mach-web/Machine_learning/README.md

 Compared predictions between Embeddings and GlobalAveragePooling layer, Embeddings and a Bidirectional LSTM layer, Embeddings and a multiple Bidirectional LSTM layer.

+#### Using CNNS, GRUs, LSTMs with a larger dataset.ipynb

+Compared movie reviews predictions between models with Embeddings only, CNN, GRU, LSTM and multiple LSTMs.

 # Image_recognition folder